ReasonFoundation/pension_crawler/README.md

 You should start seeing scrapy logs after command execution.

 During the crawl process PDF files from result links are downloaded to data/spider-name/downloads/full folder.
 After the crawl process is finished the results are saved to an CSV output file named output.csv located in data/spider-name.
 The CSV file contains paths to dowloaded PDFs per result.

+Make sure you are running python 3.5 or above.
+Running python 2.7, for instance, will cause errors like ImportError among others.

+For Mac users, refer to this link: https://apple.stackexchange.com/questions/106778/how-do-i-set-environment-variables-on-os-x with how to set environmental variables.
+Another approach would be to directly hardcode it in either the google or bing folder's settings.py file.

 ### Deployment